yemisi/AWS-WordPress-HA-Site/README.md

-# AWS-WordPress-HA-Site
-Deployed a highly available and scalable secured Wordpress web application on AWS
+# Deployed a highly available and scalable secured Wordpress web application on AWS